 Your newborn must also be monitored continuously for signs of danger, such as respiratory distress or jaundice.
 Babies should be tested for nerve damage, potential skull fracturing if forceps or a vacuum extractor were used during labor, accelerated or excessively low heart rates, adverse reactions to any antibiotics administered during pregnancy or labor, and low Apgar scores.
 Failure to diagnose a transmitted infection or treat an underlying condition could lead to lifelong complications, such as developmental delays, or to the tragic death of your child.

 At Paulson & Nace, we know how dangerous inadequate postpartum care can be.
-We have helped families in and around Washington, D.C. whose healthcare providers failed to monitor their health, discharged them from the hospital too soon, and failed to treat infections that worsened and spread, among other types of negligent acts.
+We have helped families in and around Washington, D.C. whose healthcare providers failed them, or acted in a negligent way.
 We have secured millions of dollars in compensation for our clients over the last 40 years, helping them obtain the medical treatments and resources they needed to keep their family safe.